nik1996/News-aggregator/README.md

 # News-aggregator

-Predicts the category of the news article on the basis of title.
+Predicts the category of news article on the basis of title.
+The article is classified as either business or health or entertainment or science and tech article.
+The dataset is tested on multiple classification algorithms:

-Three classification algorithms are used for prediction:
 1. Logistic Regression
 2. Naive Bayes
 3. Decision Tree